DavideArcolini/SecuriTeam/README.md

 ## Components

-The SecuriTeam Broker project consists of the following components:
+The SecuriTeam Broker simulation project consists of the following components:

 - `webapp`: it represents the Internal Legacy Application of the company.
 It consists of:
   - React client: A user-friendly front-end application for interacting with the system.